List of Ronin Warriors characters: Lady Kayura

 Lady Kayura (迦遊羅, Kayura) is the last known member of the Ancient One's clan, who was abducted from her home by the Dynasty at a young age and raised to be the ultimate weapon against the Ronin Warriors, being kept under Talpa's control with a magical amulet.
 In her first appearance, she battles Ryo and Rowen while the other Warriors are captured by the Dynasty, overwhelming them until Anubis summons the Inferno Armor.

 When Ryo inadvertently destroys Kayura's amulet, she remembers her past and is freed from Talpa's control, but Badamon possesses Kayura's body to keep her evil.
 She nearly gains control of the Jewel of Life before Anubis' sacrifice frees her from Badamon's possession and he entrusts her with the Ancient One's staff and his armor.
 After Talpa's destruction, Kayura and the Warlords return to the Nether Realm to help rebuild the Dynasty.

 Though several centuries old, physically she is twelve years old.
 Due to her ancestry as a member of the Clan, she possesses supernatural powers.
 She wields dual sai that she calls the Starlight Swords and her finishing move is Star Sword Scream (嵐星斬, Ranseizan), which summons a barrage of stellar energy.
 She also later gains Anubis' Cruelty armor and the Ancient One's staff.

 In the manga, Kayura's Virtue is "ai" (愛, love).
 In the Shin Yoroiden Samurai Troopers manga, Kayura serves as the mentor to the new wearer of the Armor of Wildfire.
 She also appears in the novel Shinkon-Hen, which follows the history of the Ancient One's clan.

 Dynasty Soldiers

 Dynasty Soldiers (妖邪兵, Yōja-hei) are Talpa's servants, spirits trapped within suits of Armor.
 They can only be killed if they are decapitated or the armor is destroyed.

 Dala

-Dala, known as Dara (ダラ, Dara) in Japanese, is a warlord and strategist of the Nether Realm dynasty who Talpa sends to capture Ryo and Rowen, with Kayura giving him a sword imbued with Kento, Sage, and Cye's power.
+Dala, known as Dara (ダラ, Dara) in Japan, is a warlord and strategist of the Nether Realm dynasty who Talpa sends to capture Ryo and Rowen, with Kayura giving him a sword imbued with Kento, Sage, and Cye's power.
 Though he overwhelms them with his power, they kill him with the Inferno Armor.
 His attack is later revealed to have been a distraction so Badamon could carry out his plan to help Talpa control the Inferno Armor.